+Notifications, social media and more with BBC Sport

 Notifications, Live Guide, MySport and social media with BBC Sport

-Want all the biggest sports news, analysis and event updates sent direct to your phone or tablet?
-Then download the BBC Sport app and sign up to notifications.
+Want all the biggest sports news, analysis and scores sent direct to your phone or tablet?
+Then download the BBC Sport app.

-Our latest update includes match notifications for every team in the World Cup.
-Never miss your country's goals - you'll have the news sent straight to your device as soon as the ball hits the back of the net.
-Read on to find out how to sign-up, plus discover other ways to interact with BBC Sport.

-Sign up for notifications on the BBC Sport app
+Sign up for notifications

 The BBC Sport app offers two types of notification.

 With news notifications you can have the biggest sport stories and the best content right at your fingertips.
-Stay in the know by picking from our offering of top headlines, news from nine major sports and the best from each nation of the United Kingdom.
+Stay in the know by picking from our offering of top sport headlines, football news - including the biggest updates, features and analysis on your Premier League club - and news from nine other major sports, as well as the best from each nation of the United Kingdom.

 You can also follow your team from wherever you are with our massive range of event notifications.
 We offer notifications across five sports - football, cricket, Formula 1, rugby union and rugby league - covering every major moment.
 Line-ups, kick-offs, and half-time scores, goals, wickets, tries and conversions, results and times on the wave of the chequered flag.
-We currently serve more than 400 teams, with more to come.
+We serve more than 400 teams, with more to come.

+Everything you need to know about your Premier League team, all in one place.

+The BBC Sport app's coverage of each Premier League club is bigger and better than ever before.
+You can now:

 Personalise with MySport

-By signing into the website or app, you can create a personalised sport experience.
+By signing into the app, you can create a personalised sport experience.

 You might want to add Commonwealth Games, cricket, tennis, boxing and squash - by doing so your My Sport area will display the latest articles and videos from those topics, and also relevant information such as latest scores and results.